Universal Discrete-Domain Speech Enhancement: Proposed Method

 where $\bm{E}^{(y)}\in\mathbb R^{K\times L}$ and $K$ denotes the encoded feature dimension.
 Next, $\bm{E}^{(y)}$ is quantized by RVQ, and the quantization results of each VQ, $\bm{\tilde{Q}}^{(y)}_1,\dots,\bm{\tilde{Q}}^{(y)}_N\in\mathbb R^{K\times L}$, are sequentially outputted.
 During the quantization process, after the first VQ quantization, the difference between its input and output was used as the input to the second VQ.
 In other words, each subsequent VQ quantized the residual error of the previous one, forming a progressively refined quantization process.
 For $\phi_{Q_1}$, its input is the encoded feature $\bm{E}^{(y)}$, let $\bm{Q}^{(y)}_1=\bm{E}^{(y)}$, i.e.,

 whereas for $\phi_{Q_n}$, its input is the quantization residual of $\phi_{Q_{n-1}}$, where $n=2,\dots,N$, i.e.,

-The reason we use the quantized results to extract global features is that the information bottleneck \cite{guo2024lscodec} of VQ helps to initially remove the time-invariant features in the degraded speech, which can reduce the difficulty of SE to some extent.
 Finally, to fully preserve the original information, the quantization outputs from each VQ along with $\bm{E}^{(y)}$ are fed into the feature processor $\phi_{FP}$.
 Within $\phi_{FP}$, the input features are concatenated, dimension-reduced, and passed through $B_G$ Conformer blocks \cite{gulati2020conformer}, with residual connections applied to each block to link its input and output.
 This process generates the global feature $\bm{G}^{(y)}$, i.e,